MouriNaruto/MouriNaruto/ReadMe.md

+﻿Hi there,

+Due to I have two identities because I have planned dual personas when I created my current GitHub ID called *MouriNaruto* in 2012: Kenji Mouri (毛利研二) for he/his identity and Kuriko Mou (毛栗子) for she/her identity.
+You can choose the mode you think is OK.

+*MouriNaruto*, *Mouri_Naruto* and *Mouri* are my typical usernames.

-﻿Hi there, I go by Kenji Mouri.
-Typical usernames include *Mouri_Naruto* or *Mouri*, interested in writing the most compact implementations by using the least syntaxes and third-party libraries, and love creating open-source projects and sometimes making contributions for other's.
+I am interested in writing the most compact implementations by using the least syntaxes and third-party libraries, and love creating open-source projects and sometimes making contributions for other's.
 I am also a [Microsoft MVP] and a [PCBeta moderator].
 Here is my [blog] and [resume].

 [blog]: https://mouri.moe/
 [resume]: https://mouri.moe/assets/resume/resume_english.pdf